dhruza88/Team-Portfolio-Generator/README.md

 ## Description
 Using the terminal to enter in data for team manager, engineeers, and interns.
 So that the user can dynamically create a roster layout of team members with releveant data.

+*Keynote the ID to each individual worker is randomly assigned by a random value function, rather than the user inputting it themself*

 ## Table of Contents